Saratoga Springs Townhomes in 2026: Prices, Neighborhoods, and What the MLS Data Actually Shows | Kat Ashby

 Median price: $381,000 | Median DOM: 76 days | Median size: 1,612 sq ft

-Northshore is the most affordable entry point among the major communities at a $381,000 median — and the most compact at 1,612 sq ft.
+Most affordable entry point at $381,000 median and the most compact at 1,612 sq ft.
 If budget is the primary constraint and you can work with a smaller floor plan, Northshore is worth a close look.
-These are genuinely the most accessible price points in the Saratoga Springs townhome market.

 Ridgehorne — 15 sales